 To submit your show to Apple:

-- Click Settings in the top of your Libsyn account to display the Settings page.
+- Click the icon in the top of your Libsyn account to display the Settings page.

 - Click Destinations.